 Killing, maiming and displacement manifest themselves frequently in these conflict environments.
 At the heart of the Shalom-SCCRR specialized ‘modus operandi’ is collaboration, empowering communities in conflict to be analysers, owners and architects of their own inter-dependent future of coexistence.
 We continually emphasise the important of this this is bottom-up approach as distinct from diagnostic solutions being prescribed from the top down.
 The avoidance of an arrogance of ignorance and the ignorance of arrogance by all involved in the process of conflict resolution and reconciliation is a benchmark caveat in Shalom-SCCRR’s ‘modus operandi’.

-Shalom-SCCRR’s interventions empower the local communities in conflict to be the architect of their own interdepended future of coexistence and reconciliation.
-This involves; a). training on analytical skills, Peacebuilding techniques and vision perspectives, pertinent to the three paradigms of Realism (Strategist), Structuralism (Peace Research) and Conflict Research, b). the levels of conflict transformation needed along the continuum from manifest violence to a conflict settlement or negative peace enroute to achieving the positive peace of conflict resolution – operationalised in reconciliation.
+Shalom-SCCRR’s interventions empower the local communities in conflict environments to be the architects of their own interdepent future of coexistence and reconciliation.
+This involves; a). training on analytical skills, peacebuilding techniques and vision perspectives, pertinent to the three paradigms of Realism (Strategist), Structuralism (Peace Research) and Conflict Research, b). the levels of conflict transformation needed along the continuum from manifest violence to a conflict settlement or negative peace enroute to achieving the positive peace of conflict resolution – operationalised in reconciliation.

 - Role of women in conflict and peace building